 What We Treat

-Ranked among the top 10 by U.S. News & World Report, Mount Sinai’s Department of Ear, Nose and Throat/Head and Neck Surgery is widely recognized for its comprehensive, multidisciplinary care for the full spectrum of diseases affecting the head and neck.
+Ranked 10th in the nation by U.S. News & World Report, Mount Sinai’s Department of Ear, Nose and Throat/Head and Neck Surgery is widely recognized for its comprehensive, multidisciplinary care for the full spectrum of diseases affecting the head and neck.
 Our surgeons are consistently at the forefront of treatment for these conditions, namely endoscopic surgery techniques to remove head and neck/skull base and voice box tumors, robotic surgery (using the DaVinci Surgical System®) for sleep apnea, minimally invasive surgery for cosmetic enhancements, and surgical treatment for HPV and oral cancer.
 Our team of physician and surgeons crafts personalized treatment plans for each patient and have vast expertise in treating the following conditions and disorders:

 - Hearing and Balance Disorders: Mount Sinai’s Center for Hearing and Balance in New York City treats the full spectrum of hearing and balance disorders.
 This includes acoustic neuromas, autoimmune inner ear disease, cholesteatoma, chronic ear disease, facial nerve disorders, Meniere’s disease, and otosclerosis.
 Among the treatments we provide are bone-anchored hearing aids, cochlear implants, and skull base surgery.